From Dark Corner to DOT-COM:

 moving very quickly from "bricks and mortar" operations to

-"B2C" (Business to Consumer) and "B2B" (Business to
+"B2C" (Business to Consumer) and "B2B" (Business to Business)

-their county's Internet systems.
+Internet systems.

-Many argue that a major cause of the recent volatility in
+Many argue that a major cause of the recent volatility

-the US stock market is the instant nature and prevalence of day trading.
+in the US stock market is the instant nature and prevalence of day trading.
 Day

 traders often change their investment positions on a whim many times a day.
 A

-casual comment by the Fed Chairman or a comment by a Sophia Loren look-alike
+casual comment by the Fed Chairman or a comment by a Sophia Loren look-alike on

-on a financial news channel can move hundreds of thousands of people to buy or
+a financial news channel can move hundreds of thousands of people to buy or

 sell within an hour.
-The price of stocks can fluctuate wildly because of
+The price of stocks can fluctuate wildly because of simple

-simple statements and “herd” behavior of investors.
+statements and “herd” behavior of investors.

 A similar scenario comes to the forefront with OLV.